June 8, 2023

 Program Full-Description

-At PeoplesHub, we center our work in the 4-Rs model for what makes healthy social justice movements, Resistance, Resilience, Restoration, and Re-imagination.
+At PeoplesHub, we center our work on what makes healthy social justice movements: Resistance, Resilience, Restoration, and Re-imagination.
 It is Reimagination that led us to create the PeoplesHub Arts and Social Justice Fellowship.
 We believe that artists and culture bearers are integral to successful movements because they hold up a mirror to the way things are, but more importantly, help us imagine our world anew.

 This event is ideal for..